 Contact Lake Forest Dental Arts

-If you think you are a sound candidate for this type of treatment, contact our Chicago, IL practice at 847-234-0517 and schedule a consultation with Dr. Fondriest.
+If you think you are a sound candidate for a PFM Bridge, contact our Chicago, IL practice at 847-234-0517 and schedule a consultation with Dr. Fondriest.
 We look forward to providing you with stellar service.

 Dr Fondriest is a Nationally recognized and highly sought after cosmetic dentist serving clients from throughout the United States